 The TLS implementation in the MG shall provide support for renegotiation.

 Whether renegotiation for a TLS session shall be enabled is determined by the TLS domain profile.
+When the MGC provides the property tlscn/rp, then the MG shall use this value instead of the provisioned default TLD Domain profile's "rp" value.

 In case the MGC signals property Support of Renegotiation of the Security Context (srsc), the MG shall use this value instead.